Skip to content

 To figure out the IP address of the WAN interface, refer to Finding out the IP address of the device in the Winmate EACIL20 chapter of the device guide.

-Once a connection is established, log in with the credentials for the Local UI to reach the Local UI dashboard.
+Once a connection is established, log in with the credentials for the Local UI as described in User Accounts to reach the Local UI dashboard.

 Local UI Login